-As a general rule, personal information should not be disclosed through the communication of the outcome of the inquiry unless the Commissioner considers it reasonably necessary to the proper conduct of the inquiry.
+As a general rule, personal information and other confidential information should not be disclosed unless the Commissioner considers it reasonably necessary to the proper conduct of the inquiry, and disclosure is authorised by law.

-Note that where the inquiry arose from a PID, it will be important to ensure that where possible the confidentiality of the PID reporter continues to be respected when communicating the outcome of the inquiry, in particular to provide protection against reprisals (see 4.4.3 above).
+Note that where the inquiry arose from a PID, it will be important to ensure that information concerning a PID or the maker of a PID is not disclosed unless there is good reason to do so and it is permitted by law (see 5.4.3).

-5.4.1 Advising complainants of the outcome (where the inquiry arose from a complaint or allegation)
+6.4.1 Advising complainants of the outcome (where the inquiry arose from a complaint or allegation)